 Anne Arundel Community College welcomes the opportunity to work with employers who are seeking to connect with the skills and talents of AACC students to support and grow their organization.

 HOSTING AN AACC INTERN REQUIRES:

 An employer mentor - An internship requires that a student be mentored by a content expert in the student’s area of study.
-If you don’t have the expertise at your organization, you can post the position as a job on AACC’s College Central job bank.

 An understanding of legal issues and best practices:

 - The National Association of Colleges and Employers’ Criteria for Defining an Experience as an Internship: